Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Introduction

-We now provide a synopsis of the partial regularity theory for the Navier-Stokes equations.
-With characteristic prescience, Leray showed in \cite{L} that the set of singular times has $1/2$-dimensional Hausdorff measure equal to zero.
-More precisely, given a Leray-Hopf weak solution $u$ to the Navier-Stokes equations on $\mathbb{R}^3\times [0,\infty)$ satisfying the strong energy inequality, Leray showed the existence of a sequence of disjoint intervals of time $J_i$ with $J_0=(a,\infty)$, Lebesgue measure of $\mathcal{T}:= [0,\infty)-\cup_{i\geq0} J_i$ equal to zero, $u$ smooth on $\mathbb{R}^3\times J_i$ for all $i$ after modification on a Lebesgue null subset, such that for any $\epsilon>0$ there exists a covering $\{K_j\}_{j\in \mathbb{N}}$ of $\mathcal{T}$ by intervals satisfying
+Leray showed in \cite{L} that the set of singular times has $1/2$-dimensional Hausdorff measure equal to zero.
 Scheffer wrote several papers, beginning with \cite{S}, bounding the Hausdorff dimension of the singular set in space at the the time of first blowup.
-We describe the theorem Scheffer obtains in \cite{S}.
-Taking $t_i$ to be the right endpoint of any interval $J_i$ as above, Scheffer proved that $u$ can be extended to a continuous function on

-where $S$ is a closed set of finite $1$-dimensional Hausdorff measure.
-The state-of-the-art partial regularity result was obtained by Caffarelli, Kohn, and Nirenberg in \cite{CKN} for a particular class of weak solutions called suitable weak solutions.
+The best known partial regularity result was obtained by Caffarelli, Kohn, and Nirenberg in \cite{CKN} for a particular class of weak solutions called suitable weak solutions.
 Let $u$ be a suitable weak solution on any open subset of spacetime $\mathbb{R}^3\times\mathbb{R}$.
 If we define the singular set (in space-time) as

 then the $1$-dimensional Hausdorff measure of $S$ is equal to zero.
-Away from the set $S$, the vector field $u$ is bounded, which implies smoothness by the Serrin higher regularity theorem, see \cite{SE} for more details.
-The bound on the Hausdorff dimension obtained by Caffarelli, Kohn, and Nirenberg in 1982 has not yet been improved.
+Away from the set $S$, the vector field $u$ is bounded, which implies that $u$ is smooth in the spatial variable by the Serrin higher regularity theorem, see \cite{SE} for more details.
+The bound on the Hausdorff dimension obtained by Caffarelli, Kohn, and Nirenberg in 1982 has not been improved.

-Our present work is most closely related to the paper \cite{KP} of Katz and Pavlovic.
-The authors of \cite{KP} prove a partial regularity theorem like Scheffer's in \cite{S} using Fourier analysis.
-They show that if a smooth classical solution of the strictly hyperdissipative system (\ref{FRACNS}) on $\mathbb{R}^3\times[0,T)$ forms a singularity at finite time $T$, then

-for all $x$ away from a set of Hausdorff dimension at most $1$.
-The authors of \cite{KP} employ a heuristic of "wavelets" by localizing in both physical and frequency space.
-We imagine space partitioned into cubes varying in scale and location, and we decompose our vector field into "wavelets" supported on these cubes.
-We obtain a partial regularity result by counting the number of cubes at each scale where "dampening" energy dissipation is dominated by the "concentrating" nonlinear term of the Navier-Stokes equation.
-The analysis is performed by understanding the dynamics of the "wavelet coefficient" of each cube.
-Essentially we, like the authors of \cite{KP}, shall follow this outline.